BavKudhail/macro-meals/README.md

 # Macro-Meals

+## The Problem
+There is an endless amount of dieting information out there.
+What diet should I go on?
+Should I cut or bulk?
+How many calories should I aim for?
+And then... what recipes can I make in order to meet my goals.
+For a busy individual, this process can be tedious.
+We have taken the problem away.
+The user simply inputs their health goals and information about themselves, macro meals will convert this with a meal-plan and calorie requirements for you.

 ## The Goal
 Create an app / website that takes in user values, and generates a daily calorie requirement based on the users desired health goal.
 Present the user with recipes that will allow the user to meet their daily calorie requirement.